kaaryasthan/kaaryasthan/README.md

     fresh

 The back-end will listen on [8080] port.
 Whenever there is a change in Go source files, the server will be automatically restarted.

 To run the front-end development server (from the `./web` directory):

     npm start

 The web user interface will be available on [4200] port.
 You can use Firefox or Chrome to open it.
 Any change in source files will refresh the user interface automatically.
 There is a webhook which does this magic.

+Note: Frontend development is inactive now.
+I am looking for contributors.
+If you are interested and know Angular and TypeScript, you are welcome to contribute.

 ## License